lgcorzo/fastapi-autogen-team/README.md

 Note that you must provide the entire conversation history to the backend, as the server expects input in OpenAI format.

 ## Documentation

+docker build -t autogen_team
-Navigate to http://localhost:8000/autogen/api/v1/docs to see the docs.
+Navigate to http://localhost:8001/autogen/api/v1/docs to see the docs.